OctopusDeploy/Architecture/Steps/Concepts/Execution.md

 Calamari, upon recieving an `execute-manifest` command with an accompanying Execution Manifest and variables, will do the work of marshalling the execution of the step.

-It does this by retrieving the correct `LaunchTool` specified within the supplied Execution Manifest (which in turn was built from the `manifest.json` expressed by the Step Package), and running the correct `Bootstrapper` for the specified `LaunchTool` [example](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari/Commands/ExecuteManifestCommand.cs).
+It does this by retrieving the correct `LaunchTool` specified within the supplied Execution Manifest (which in turn was built from the `manifest.json` expressed by the Step Package), and invoking this tool with any instructions supplied on the Execution Manifest [example](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari/Commands/ExecuteManifestCommand.cs).

 ## Bootstrapper